Collegeville/CW21/Registration2021.md

 ### Want to be part of the 2021 Collegeville Workshop on Scientific Software?

-We plan on hosting another workshop in July 2021, with a focus on software sustainability.
+We plan on hosting another workshop in July 2021, with a focus on software teams.

 [Collegeville 2021](https://collegeville.github.io/CW21) registration is performed by [**joining the Collegeville 2021 Slack workspace**](https://join.slack.com/t/collegeville2021/shared_invite/zt-g1wpuz50-w3I2FsLrioq~kwUOvBAvWw).
 Once you have joined this workspace, you will receive all further correspondence about the workshop via Slack.